 Authors: Rami Mossad Ibrahim, MD, Elisabeth Lauritzen, MD, Frederik Gulmark Hansen med.stud., Magnus Balslev Avnstorp, MD and Rikke Holmgaard, Consultant, Burns Specialist, MD, PhD

-Thermo- and mechanoreceptors, sweat-, sebaceous- and apocrine glands, blood- and lymphatic vessels are located in the dermal layer of the skin.
+Thermo- and mechanoreceptors, sweat-, sebaceous- and apocrine glands, blood- and lymphatic vessels are located in the deep dermal layer of the skin.

 Illustrations: Christian Kaare Paaskesen, med.stud.